Shaika-K/Pig-Chase/README.md

 Animations are too jerky.

-Need to make its playable on tablet and phones.
+Need to make it playable on tablet and phones.